-In the absence of actually checking, a general guideline is to water deeply with 1″ of water once or twice a week.
+In the absence of actually checking the soil moisture, a general guideline is to water deeply with 1″ of water once or twice a week.
+BUT – it’s better just to check to see if water is required.
 Once your grass has deep roots, keep the top few inches of the soil dry until the grass needs water.
 Weeds love every-day watering!

 The Best Time to Water Grass